fxnn/faccia-spec/idea.md

 Looking at how user interfaces are implemented and integrated, the means are quite low-level.
-The implementation happens in terms of graphical elements like images, bars, panels and boxes, complemented by individual algorithms generating graphics.
+The implementation happens in terms of standard and custom-made graphical elements like images, bars, buttons and boxes.
-If a clear separation from business logic exists, it happens through individually designed interfaces, either consisting of simple method calls, or loosely adhering to communication protocols like SOAP and REST, and oftenly not offering any hints on the superior structures, relationships and semantics.
+If a clear separation from business logic exists, it happens through individually designed interfaces, either consisting of simple method calls, or loosely adhering to communication protocols like SOAP and REST.
+Most often, these interfaces transport data, but do only offer few (if none at all) hints on the superior structure, relationships and semantics of the data.

-This contrasts to the information transported through these technical and graphical interfaces, which nearly always obeys to a superior structure, having clear relationships and a well-defined semantics -- because otherwise, the user wouldn't be able to understand and use the software.
+This contrasts to the information actually described by the data.
+The information always obeys to a superior structure, having clear relationships and a well-defined semantics -- because otherwise, no human user would be able to understand and use the interfaces.
 Therefore, we have a gap between the information transported and the means of transportation.
-Specifically, there is no concrete model of the interface between user and business logic, and thus there might be no abstract reasoning and no generic logic regarding the user interface.
+Specifically, there is no general model that describes interfaces between user and business logic.
+But without a model there might might be no abstract reasoning and no generic logic regarding the user interface.

 Filling this gap by providing a common interface model for multiple